How to Become a Flight Nurse

 We spoke with Kelley to find out more about this exciting specialty including what it takes and all the reasons to pursue it.

-What is a flight nurse?
+What is a Flight Nurse?

-At a minimum, you must have your BSN degree.
 Typically the industry looks for 3-5 years of combined ICU/ER experience.
 When Holdren is looking for an applicant, she requires 5 years of combined ICU/ER experience.

 Aspiring flight nurses should also be somewhat familiar with the basic aspects of navigation and flight.

 Becoming a Certified Flight Registered Nurse (CFRN) from the Board of Certification for Emergency Nursing (BCEN) can be a great way to demonstrate competence in flight nursing to prospective employers.
-Vist the official CFRN-BCEN website for more information.
+Visit the official CFRN-BCEN website for more information.

 Being an adrenaline junkie helps, but more importantly you must exhibit complete autonomy in your practice, while still being able to admit when you’re wrong.